28-Year-Old Left Wing – Toronto Maple Leafs

 Matt Martin Contract Information:

-Signed a four-year, $4 million contract with the Islanders in September of 2012.
+Signed a four-year, $10 million contract with the Maple Leafs in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Matt Martin – simply subscribe now.

 |2017-18 Proj||28||NHL||TOR||65||Subscribe now to see our 2017-18 projections for Matt Martin|

 Age is determined on October 1st of each season.No Yes

 Matt Martin: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Matt Martin.